M5 Junction 10 Improvements Scheme

 The exact location of the upgraded motorway junction is yet to be decided as work is being carried out to identify the best layout, however, the link road would connect to the north and west of Cheltenham.
 Funding is also being made available for improvements to the A4019 and Coombe Hill junction.

 An upgrade to Arle Court Park and Ride was included as part of the package of improvements funded by Homes England.
 Gloucestershire County Council has decided to take this forward through a different planning route meaning that this scheme will be progressed separately.

-We are committed to working with all affected land owners and the public who had the opportunity to comment on our proposals in the non-statutory options consultation in autumn 2020.
-Thank you to all those who took part.
+We are committed to working with all affected landowners and the public, who had the opportunity to comment on our proposals during the M5 Junction 10 Improvements Scheme options consultation in autumn 2020.
+Thank you to all who took part.

 We are working with Highways England so that the construction of this much-needed junction upgrade works for all road users.
 It is currently anticipated that the junction will be open in 2024.